Hello and Welcome

-Betty Martin and her husband David founded North Staffordshire Heritage to research the history of Stoke-on-Trent and North Staffordshire and use that research to support regeneration by giving local people pride in the past, confidence in the present and hope for the future.
+Betty Martin and her husband, David, founded North Staffordshire Heritage to research the history of Stoke-on-Trent and North Staffordshire.

-David is a heritage lawyer, historian and writer.
+David, who was a heritage lawyer, is North Staffordshire Heritage’s chief executive.
 He enjoys listening to traditional English folk songs, exploring heritage towns and watching 1940s movies.
 His favourite films are The First of the Few, First Comes Courage and North West Passage.

 He took A levels at Stoke-on-Trent College of Commerce and studied law and history at the London School of Economics.

-Betty died in 2023.
-She was born in The Rookery, a village near Kidsgrove.
-She went to Brownhills High School in Tunstall.
-After leaving school, Betty studied historical geography at the University of Manchester and wrote her thesis on the pottery industry.
+Betty, who died in 2023, went to Brownhills High School in Tunstall.
+She studied historical geography at the University of Manchester and wrote her thesis on the pottery industry.

-Because she went to school in Tunstall, it always held a special place in her heart.
-She did extensive research into the town’s history and architectural heritage.
-Her comprehensive historical analysis of Tunstall’s heritage buildings was praised by English Heritage and the Heritage Lottery Fund.
+Because she went to school in Tunstall, the town always had a special place in her heart.
+Betty did extensive research into its history and architectural heritage.
+She wrote an historical analysis of Tunstall’s heritage buildings that was praised by English Heritage and the Heritage Lottery Fund.

 Betty was a prolific writer.
 She wrote about North Staffordshire’s industrial heritage and Coventry’s aviation industry.

-Her articles about John Lloyd, who is Stoke-on-Trent’s forgotten aircraft designer, were syndicated throughout Canada, Australia and the United States.
+Her articles about John Lloyd, Stoke-on-Trent’s forgotten aircraft designer, were syndicated throughout Canada, Australia and the United States.
 Three of these articles have been posted on our website.

 News Desk